insight-creative/Insight-Creative-2021/content/blog/marketing-goals-objectives-strategies-tactics/index.md

 Why define marketing goals, objectives, strategies and tactics?
 These terms may seem basic, but they’re thrown around so often, they’ve begun to lose meaning.

-Many business owners and marketers use the terms goals, objectives, strategies and tactics incorrectly—to the detriment of their marketing efforts and business overall.
-We’re here to ensure you don’t make the same mistake when developing your marketing strategy.
+Many business owners and marketers use the terms __goals__, __objectives__, __strategies__ and __tactics__ incorrectly—to the detriment of their marketing efforts and business overall.
+We’re here to ensure you don’t make the same mistake when developing your strategy.

-As a full-service agency, [Insight Creative](https://insightcreative.com/services/) has helped countless clients understand these essential marketing terms.
-Read on to learn their true definitions before you get started developing your strategy.
+Get a complete understanding of these essential marketing terms below.

 ## Goals